-In conclusion, it is clear that humanitarian aid and development projects benefit a multitude of actors, not only the intended recipients, including governments, institutions, and individuals undertaking humanitarian action.
-Though many aid or development projects do benefit the intended beneficiaries, it is undeniable that other actors do benefit, whether it is intended or not.
-This hints that whether or not a strategy is effective is not the most important debate to be had.
-Though it can be countered that at least some work is being done, more can – and should – be done to have a greater benefit for those intended.
+In conclusion, it is clear that humanitarian aid and development projects benefit a multitude of actors, i.e., not only the intended recipients, but also governments, intergovernmental organizations, and individual entities undertaking humanitarian action.
+This is not to say that the intended recipients never benefit, but it is also undeniable that other actors benefit as well, whether intended or not.
+This hints that whether or not a strategy is effective is not the only debate to be had, and that potential ulterior motives should also come into consideration when analysing aid strategies.
+Even though attempts at aid do result in some success, more can – and should – be done to have a greater benefit for those intended.

 Works Cited